aff3ct/aff3ct/doc/sphinx/source/user/library/library.rst

 =====

 Some of the |AFF3CT| classes inherit from the ``Module`` abstract class.
-Generally speaking all the classes that propose methods for a communication chain is a ``Module``.
-Inside a module class they can be various methods but only some of them are used in the communication chain directly.
-If a method can be used in the chain then it is a ``Task``.
-A ``Task`` is characterized by its behavior and its data: the input and output data are declared via a collection of ``Socket``.
+Generally speaking, any class defining methods for a communication chain is a ``Module``.
+Inside a module class, there can be many public methods; however, only some of them are directly used in the communication chain.
+A method usable in a chain is named a ``Task``.
+A ``Task`` is characterized by its behavior and its data: the input and output data are declared via a collection of ``Socket`` objects.

 .. code-block:: cpp
 	:linenos: